Credit: @ianbeers on Instagram

-Both the Motorcoaster at Six Flags Darien Lake in Western New York and the Steeplechase at Coney Island's Luna Park start by launching riders from zero to 40 mph in three seconds, and have innovative pedestal vehicles that you straddle, offering a thrilling free-ride feel.
+Both the Motorcoaster at Six Flags Darien Lake in Western New York and the Steeplechase at Coney Island's Luna Park start by launching riders from zero to 40 mph in three seconds or less, and have innovative pedestal vehicles that you straddle, offering a thrilling free-ride feel.
 The Motorcoaster is, of course, themed like a breezy motorcycle ride, while Steeplechase gives a nod to the signature attraction of old Steeplechase Park in Coney Island with a horse race theme.

 Best coasters for kids:

 Every great coaster thrill-seeker has to start somewhere, and New York's amusement parks offer some great coasters that provide a thrill for the whole family without overwhelming the little ones: